 Frequently Asked Questions

 Utah County endodontist Dr. Jenson often has to perform retreatment of a root canal, especially when the original procedure was performed by a general dentist.
 Prior to retreatment, he will perform a thorough diagnosis to make sure retreatment of a root canal is required.
-Contact our endodontic office in Orem at the mouth of Provo Canyon today by calling the number above or filling out the form to the left.
+Contact our endodontic office in Orem at the mouth of Provo Canyon today by calling our office or filling out our contact form on our site.